paulajade17/java-api-assessment/README.md

 ```
 ./mvnw clean dependency:resolve
 ```
-If you are on a Windows machine, that will be:
+If you are on a Windows machine run this command:
 ```
 mvnw clean dependency:resolve
 ```